eduardogfma/ruby-on-rails-development-environment/README.md

 ## 🚀 Quick Start: The Development Workflow

 This setup provides a container that acts as a development server.
-You start it once, connect your IDE, and perform all your work inside the `workspace` directory.
+You start it once, connect your IDE, and perform all your work inside your designated workspace directory.

 **Step 1: Initial Setup (First time only)**

+1.  **Create a `.env` file:**
+    This file is where you will define the path to your local workspace directory.
+It is crucial for telling Docker where to mount your application code from.

+    ```bash
+    touch .env
+    ```

+2.  **Define your workspace path:**
+    Open the `.env` file and add the `LOCAL_WORKSPACE_PATH` variable.
+For a standard setup, you can point it to a `./workspace` directory.

+    ```
+    # .env
+    LOCAL_WORKSPACE_PATH=./workspace
+    ```

+    **⚠️ WARNING:** You **MUST** ensure this path is correct.
+An incorrect path could target the wrong directory, leading to unintended modifications to your existing projects or files.

-1.  **Create the workspace directory:**
+3.  **Create the workspace directory:**
     This directory will contain all of your application code.
-It is ignored by the development environment's Git repository.
-By default, it's `./workspace`, but you can customize this (see "Customization" section).
+Make sure the path matches what you set in your `.env` file.

     ```bash
     mkdir workspace
     ```

-2.  **Build and start the container:**
+4.  **Build and start the container:**
     This command starts the `app` and `postgres` containers in the background.
+It includes a safety check to prevent you from accidentally mounting an existing project into a new environment.

     ```bash
+    ./start.sh --build # Pass --build on the first run
-    docker-compose up --build # use -d to run silently in the background
+    # Use -d to run silently in the background, e.g., ./start.sh -d
     ```

 **Step 2: Daily Workflow**

 1.  **Start the container:**
-    If the container is not already running, start it.
+    If the container is not already running, start it using the script.

     ```bash
-    docker-compose up # use -d to run silently in the background
+    ./start.sh # Use -d to run silently in the background
     ```

 2.  **Connect your IDE to the container:**